mritzmann/cheatsheets/openssl.md

 ## Convert

-From pfx to plain text:
+From pfx to plain:

 ```shell
 openssl pkcs12 -in <file>.pfx -nocerts -out <file>.key
 ```

-From pem to plain text:
+From pem to plain:

 ```shell
 openssl x509 -in <file>.crt.pem -out <file>.crt
 ```

-From DER to plain text:
+From DER to plain:

 ```shell
 openssl x509 -inform der -in <file>.crt -out <file>.crt